 Shannon McCabe and Kirk Combe proudly display Art Combe's ancient watermelons.

 The Wizard of Wasatch

 Although Art Combe passed away several years ago, his passion for watermelon growing and artifact hunting lives on in his grandson, Kirk.
-He told fantastic stories of his grandfather’s gardening prowess--from his seemingly magical dry farming techniques, to frankenstein inspired breeding endeavors.
-Even a bit of mischievous meddling in growing his competitive giant watermelons, attempting to fashion a makeshift IV drip out of an old beer can and tubes.
+He told fantastic stories of his grandfather’s gardening prowess--from his seemingly magical dry farming techniques, to Frankenstein-inspired breeding endeavors, including a bit of mischievous meddling in growing his competitive giant watermelons, attempting to fashion a makeshift IV drip out of an old beer can and tubes.
 Art entrusted to his grandson Kirk one of his most fantastic finds, the small woven vessel that the ancient watermelon seeds were found in.

 West Desert of Nevada and Utah is the backdrop for dry farming.

 Art was dedicated to the practice of water conservation and was a savvy desert gardener who knew that the less water a melon received, the more delicious it would taste.
 For decades he grew the ancient watermelon using a dry farming technique, where instead of watering the plants daily, he would gently cultivate around the plant during its young establishment phase.
 Cliven Bundy also detailed his unique dry farming technique for us at our visit to him in prison.